Can midwifery students learn effectively through remote learning?

 How Student Voice Analytics helps you

-Student Voice Analytics turns open-text survey data into priorities for action.
-It tracks topic volume and sentiment over time, with drill-downs from institution to programme and cohort, so midwifery teams can target high-impact areas across placements, scheduling, organisation, communications and assessment.
+Student Voice Analytics turns open-text survey data into practical priorities for midwifery programme teams.
+It tracks topic volume and sentiment over time, with drill-downs from institution to programme and cohort, so teams can target high-impact areas across placements, scheduling, organisation, communications and assessment.
 You can compare results with like-for-like sector benchmarks for remote learning and midwifery, produce concise anonymised summaries for programme teams and governance, and export tables and charts to brief partners and practice sites.
-This enables continuous improvement where it matters most to students.
+If you need a clearer view of where blended delivery is helping and where it is getting in the way, explore Student Voice Analytics or read the buyer's guide.

 Request a walkthrough